Back to top

 To learn to install and use MySQL please see MySQL - Tutorial.

-The following will assume that you have successfully installed MySQL and know how to access MySQL via the command line.
+The following description will assume that you have successfully installed MySQL and know how to access MySQL via the command line.

 3. MySQL JDBC driver

-To connect to MySQL from Java you have to use the JDBC driver from MySQL.
-The MySQL JDBC driver is called "MySQL Connector/J".
-You should be able to find the latest MySQL JDBC driver on this page http://dev.mysql.com/downloads/connector/j .
+To connect to MySQL from Java, you have to use the JDBC driver from MySQL.
+The MySQL JDBC driver is called MySQL Connector/J. You find the latest MySQL JDBC driver under the following URL: http://dev.mysql.com/downloads/connector/j.

-The download contains a jar file which we require later.
+The download contains a JAR file which we require later.

-4. Create example database
+4. Exercise: create example database

 Create a new database called feedback and start using it with the following command.